-If you are a fan of reading any of the various comic book news sites or blogs, you need to check out the podcast from one of the panels held at the recent Heroes Con in North Carolina.
+If you’re interested in comics journalism, you need to listen to this podcast episode from one of the panels held at the recent Heroes Con in North Carolina.
 The panel was entitled, “Covering Comics: Criticism, Reportage, and Gossip“.
 It was moderated by Tom Spurgeon of the Comics Reporter.
 The panel was comprised of Johanna Draper Carlson (Comics Worth Reading), Matt Brady (Newsarama), Heidi MacDonald (The Beat), Tim Hodler (Comics Comics), and Carlton Hargro, editor of the local alt-weekly Creative Loafing.

 After listening to the entire panel, I was the most impressed with Carlton Hargo and Johanna Draper Carlson.